kkharji/dumpfs/README.md

 - Progress tracking with ETA and detailed file statistics
 - Beautiful Unicode progress display with real-time file information
 - Comprehensive summary of scanned content with LLM token estimation
+- Intelligent caching of tokenized files for faster processing

 ## Installation